-Of course, the existence of sterile neutrinos is highly controversial, there are probably more negative search results than positive ones.
+The existence of sterile neutrinos is highly controversial, and there are probably more negative search results than positive ones.
 Thus, neither MicroBooNE, nor IceCube, nor KATRIN nor DayaBay report any evidence for them.~\citep{Micro2025, Aartsen2020, KATRIN2025, An2024}.
-Nevertheless, an omission in these and other experiments is that they have not sought evidence for the presence of multiple sterile neutrinos simultaneously.
-In effect, if you are only searching for one sterile neutrino when two or three are present they can mask each others presence.
-One way to avoid this problem is to search for two or three in the same fit to the data, and another way is to find a way to spatially separate any sterile neutrinos based on their masses, or find a place where nature causes this separation for us -- see next section.
+Nevertheless, an omission in these and other experiments is that most have not sought evidence for the presence of multiple sterile neutrinos simultaneously.
+There are two possible remedies for this omission, the simplest being to search for two or three sterile neutrinos in the same fit, and another one being to find a place where nature causes a spatial separation between light and heavy sterile neutrinos.